justineuro/h5p-view/README.md

-**(Before using this bash script, note that a convenient way to view H5Ps is probably by using a free H5P viewer/editor app such as [Lumi](https://lumi.education/en/).)**
+**(Before using this bash script, note that a convenient way to view H5Ps is probably by using a free H5P viewer/editor app such as [Lumi](https://app.lumi.education/).)**

 # h5p-view
-[h5p-view](https://github.com/justineuro/h5p-view) is a bash script that processes (through a linux command line), for viewing/playing, [H5P](https://h5p.org/getting-started) zipped files by implementing [h5p-standalone](https://github.com/tunapanda/h5p-standalone).
+[h5p-view](https://github.com/justineuro/h5p-view) is a bash script that processes (through a Linux command line), for viewing/playing, [H5P](https://h5p.org/getting-started) zipped files by implementing [h5p-standalone](https://github.com/tunapanda/h5p-standalone).
 This bash script

 * needs a `-f` option to indicate the H5P filename to be viewed/played;
-* needs a `-s` option to indicate whether php or python is used for runninng the server (python or php); and
+* needs a `-s` option to indicate whether php or python is used for running the server (python or php); and
 * creates a temporary folder (`/tmp/h5ptemp`), as a server root directory from which it is run.

 (The server is started either as `php -S 0.0.0.0:8000` or `python -m http.server`.)